 We all got a little savvier over time about nutrition so began steaming vegetables because we learned too many nutrients leach into the cooking water when boiled and end up down the drain.

 Then, we all got our gourmet on and roasting vegetables was all the rage.
 How life-changing was that to enjoy a roasted vegetable for the first time?

 Meet the next level of vegetable preparation: Charring!
 More specifically, skillet charring!

-How is charring different from stir-frying or simply roasting?
+How is charring different from stir-frying or roasting?

 With charring, the vegetables are pan-seared at a high temperature with fairly dry heat and without moving them for a while until blackened in places.
 Just like this!
 Slightly caramelized with a smoky edge for green bean perfection!

-Charring will occur during roasting, but skillet charring is so much faster and easier!
+Charring will occur during roasting, but skillet charring is faster and easier!
 Best of all, you don’t have to turn your oven on!

 - First, make the Goat Cheese Chipotle Butter.
 Silky, tangy, smoky goodness!

 - Simply combine butter, goat cheese and chipotle powder in a mini food processor and blend away until it’s nice, smooth and slightly “whipped.”